 Yum... pickled tuna.
 No wonder you want more than one person to bring it!
 No problem.
 In fact, there are actually a couple of ways to do this.
-The easiest way is to utilize the "# Wanted" feature.
+The easiest way is to utilize the "# Wanted" feature when creating your slots at Step 4.
 When you enter your item, choose a "# Wanted" that is equal to how many people you want to bring the item.
 The sign up form will keep showing the "sign up" button until the full quantity is reached.
 You can use this in numerous ways.
 For example, if you wanted ten 2-liters of soda at your event... you can enter a quantity of ten and then each user can sign up and mark down how many they are going to bring.

 Try both ways out and see which you like... then feel free to send us the pickled tuna leftovers!